HusseinHroub/DiscordBottu/README.md

 Sample commands that can be used by the bot:

-!ltop kills - Which return a sorted list of total kills recorded by the bot in previous games\n !ltop assists - Which return a sorted list of total assists recorded by the bot in previous games !ltop kda - Which return a sorted list of average kda recorded by the bot in previous games !ltop farms
+!ltop kills - Which return a sorted list of total kills recorded by the bot in previous games<br>
+!ltop assists - Which return a sorted list of total assists recorded by the bot in previous games !ltop kda - Which return a sorted list of average kda recorded by the bot in previous games !ltop farms